ECOWET-Toolset/Pymonics/README.md

 and Computer Engineering (UPCON), 2020, pp. 1-4, doi: 10.1109/UPCON50219.2020.9376423.
 ```

-Detailed Example tutorial coming soon...
+Package can be installed using pip

 ```
-Package can be installed using pip pip install pymonics
+pip install pymonics
 ```
 # sample usage